 Here’s a visual guide to help you read a check.

-Note that many banks charge a fee for cashing a check if you aren’t an account holder there.
+Note that many banks charge a fee for cashing a check if you aren’t an account holder there, like the following:

 - Bank of America, Member FDIC: $8 for checks greater than $50

 - Regions Bank: 1% of check amount — $5 minimum to $20 maximum — for checks over $25